DefiledSpec/defiledspec.github.io/README.md

 * GifTastic - Application using GIPHY API
 * Train Scheduler - Simple application to add new trains and frequency of arrival to station, using Firebase Realtime Database
 * MEH YouTube Player - A simple web app that gives you song lyrics from MusixMatch next to your favorite songs or music videos from YouTube
+* Liri Bot - Like SIRI but...better!

 ## Current Projects

-* LIRI - Like SIRI but...better?